jjangga0214/hasura-starter/README.md

 ### [cli-migrations](https://docs.hasura.io/1.0/graphql/manual/migrations/auto-apply-migrations.html)

 Under [/hasura/migrations](/hasura/migrations), there is `1573631107183_init`.
 It's a sample migration which creates `User` table and make Hasura [`track`](https://docs.hasura.io/1.0/graphql/manual/schema/using-existing-database.html#step-1-track-tables-views) it.
 By given configuration, not plain `hasura/graphql-engine:<version>`, but `hasura/graphql-engine:<version>.cli-migrations` is used as docker image.
 It automatically applies migrations when Hasura starts.
 Remove `1573631107183_init` for your migrations.

+### Squash

+You can "squash" multiple migrations into one.
+There are [several steps](https://blog.hasura.io/resetting-hasura-migrations/) for you to take.
+But there has been [issues](e.g. [#2724](https://github.com/hasura/graphql-engine/issues/2724)) about inconvenience.
+For making it simple, community members developed a tool like [hasura-squasher](https://github.com/domasx2/hasura-squasher) and [manual workflow](https://github.com/hasura/graphql-engine/issues/2724#issuecomment-524547524).
+Finally, a new command `hasura migrate squash` is introduced with a new migration structure on `v1.0.0-beta.9`.
+As of writing(`v1.0.0-beta.10`), the command is still in preview.
+For more detail, check out the ([changelog](https://github.com/hasura/graphql-engine/releases/tag/v1.0.0-beta.9)).

 ## Networking